Category:

 "The Whore Lived Like a German"

-months, six Muslim women living in Berlin have been brutally murdered by family members.
+In the past four months, six Muslim women living in Berlin have been brutally murdered by family members.

-eir crime?
+Their crime?
 Trying to break free and live Western lifestyles.
 Within their communities, the killers are revered as heroes for preserving their family dignity.

 How can such a horrific and shockingly archaic practice be flourishing in the heart of Europe?
 The deaths have sparked momentary outrage, but will they change the grim reality for Muslim women?